-Jet Insurance Company provides the Contractor Taxpayer Bond, ensuring the AZDOR that the contractor or dealer will comply with all conditions pertaining to state tax laws; paying all transaction privilege taxes in full and on time, for example.
-The surety bond also acts as a financial guarantee to the AZDOR, covering fees and penalties for tax violations if the taxpayer fails to comply with such laws.
+Jet Insurance Company provides the Contractor Taxpayer Bond, ensuring the ADOR that the contractor or dealer will comply with all conditions pertaining to state tax laws; paying all transaction privilege taxes in full and on time, for example.
+The surety bond also acts as a financial guarantee to the ADOR, covering fees and penalties for tax violations if the taxpayer fails to comply with such laws.

 At Jet, our team writes the Contractor Taxpayer Bond directly, which allows us to eliminate the middleman and offer you affordable bond prices!

 The Department of Revenue determines the required bond limit by looking at the type of work the contractor or dealer performs.
 For example, general residential contractors will only require a $2,000 bond limit, while bigger specialty projects such as the construction of highways will require a $17,000 bond limit.

 Unlike other companies, our bond rates are never influenced by broker or commission fees.
 Jet’s bond prices are based on a percentage of the bond limit and the personal credit of the applicant.
 Below is an example of Jet’s preferred pricing tier for each of the bond limits.

 By cutting out middlemen agents and their carriers, the Jet team is able to get your bond on file with the ADOR quickly and without charging additional fees.

 The chart below lists the different types of construction work performed and the associated ADOR determined bond limits.